Enabling the Deployment of Any-Scale Robotic Applications in Microservice Architectures through Automated

 \subsubsection{Start-Up Time}

 Docker containers come with some start-up overhead compared to system processes.
-In practice, we have noticed approximately 1 s overhead when launching Docker container images built by \textit{docker-ros} (using \textit{containerd} and \textit{runc} container runtimes).
-While the overhead becomes more apparent the more containers are launched simultaneously (e.g., in a \textit{docker-compose}-based setup of many components), it stays well within reasonable limits for acceptable start-up times in most robotic applications.
+Exact overheads vary between different container runtimes like \textit{containerd}, \textit{CRI-O}, or \textit{runc}.
+In practice, start-up overheads below 1 s are measured~\cite{EspeEtAl_PerformanceEvaluationContainer_2020}, which we can also confirm with our own Docker container images built by \textit{docker-ros}.
+Note that this overhead scales with the number of containers that are launched simultaneously.